nowfoster/nowfoster.org/README.md

 When the user finishes the quiz, they can choose to convert their quiz answers into a full application.

 They can also choose an interview slot, powered by fetching all events on a Google calendar with zero attendees.
+The logic is stored in `lib/calendar.ts`.

 Applying will: